 Philippe made his first recording with Yehudi Menuhin conducting the Royal Philharmonic Orchestra and his many highly acclaimed recordings since then bear witness to a questing mind and include many world premieres.
 He has rediscovered original settings of Chausson's Poème and Ravel's Tzigane and has championed the forgotten violin concertos of Fauré and the English composer Coleridge-Taylor which he has recorded and performed at the BBC Proms.

-Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances" chamber music festival of St Nazaire, France which celebrated its 20th anniversary in 2010 and in 2012 marked the 150th anniversary of Debussy.
-Philippe has also written a short children's story for violin and narrator, La Fee Cachée (The Hidden Fairy), illustrated with musical excerpts by Mozart, Paganini, Kreisler and Ravel.
+Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances", a chamber music festival held in St Nazaire, France, which celebrates its 25th anniversary in 2015.
+Philippe has also written a short children's story for violin and narrator, La Fée Cachée (The Hidden Fairy), illustrated with musical excerpts by Mozart, Paganini, Kreisler and Ravel.